jsfi/hue-discover/README.md

 This option configures the quantity of bridges you expect in the network.
 If the quantity is found the function will return before the timeout ends.

-### Description

-default: `'/description.xml'`

-This option configures the relative path of the description file, that will be searched.

 ### Find

 default: `'meethue.com'`